What are the risk factors and causes of childhood cancer?

 In recent years, scientists have made great progress in understanding how certain changes in our DNA can cause cells to become cancerous.
 DNA is the chemical in each of our cells that makes up our genes – the instructions for nearly everything our cells do.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.
 It also influences our risks for developing certain diseases, including some kinds of cancer.

-Some genes (parts of our DNA) contain instructions for controlling when our cells grow, divide into new cells, and die.
+Some genes (parts of our DNA) control when our cells grow, divide into new cells, and die.
 Genes that help cells grow, divide, or stay alive are called oncogenes.
 Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

-Some children inherit DNA changes (mutations) from a parent that increase their risk of cancer.
-These changes are present in every cell of the child’s body.
-This means the changes can often be found by testing the DNA of blood cells or other body cells.
+Some children inherit DNA changes (mutations) from a parent that increase their risk of certain types of cancer.
+These changes are present in every cell of the child’s body, and can often be tested for in the DNA of blood cells or other body cells.
+Some of these DNA changes are linked only with an increased risk of cancer, while others can cause syndromes that also include other health or developmental problems.